-If you are a leader or involved in marketing within your corporation large or small and would like to incur benefits of cause related marketing (CRM) partnership then please contact the Gospel Center Rescue Mission (GCRM).
+If you are a leader or involved in marketing within your corporation, large or small, and would like to incur benefits of cause related marketing (CRM) partnership then please contact the Gospel Center Rescue Mission (GCRM).
 A CRM- GCRM partnership provides positive public relations, improved customer relations, and additional marketing opportunities positioned as a corporate leader within San Joaquin County in the fight against homelessness.
 Please click this link for a sample partnership CRM presentation.

 Matching gifts sound like a pretty straightforward idea, and they are!
 Matching gifts are a great way for individuals to maximize the donations they make to nonprofits.
 Companies that implement matching gift programs will contribute to a nonprofit that an employee donates to, usually matching their donation at a 1:1 ratio.
-Some companies, however, will match gifts at up to a 4:1 ratio!
-Employees must submit matching gift paperwork either electronically or manually in order to take advantage of their employers’ matching gift programs.
-Nonprofits benefit from matching gift programs by receiving twice as many donations as they normally would.
+Some companies, however, will match gifts up to a 4:1 ratio!
+Employees must submit matching gift paperwork either electronically or manually in order to take advantage of their employers’ matching gifts programs.
+Nonprofits benefit from matching gifts programs by receiving twice as many donations as they normally would.
 Employees benefit from matching gifts by maximizing their donations with little effort.
 Companies benefit by contributing to a cause that their employees care about.
 Everyone wins!

-Fundraising matches are very similar to matching gifts in that they provide nonprofits with a monetary donation after an employee has donated time or effort to the organization.
+Fundraising matches are very similar to matching gifts because they provide nonprofits with a monetary donation after an employee has donated time or effort to the organization.
 When an employee participates in a walkathon or other type of fundraising event, their employer may match the money they raise through sponsorships or other donations.
 For instance, if Vicky Volunteer decides to participate in a run for a nonprofit and raises money from her friends and family, her employer may offer a program that matches those donations.
 Funds are usually matched at a 1:1 ratio and have a maximum ranging from $1,000 to $5,000.

 Dollars for Doers is one of the most common giving programs that companies offer their employees.
 Also known as individual volunteer grants, Dollars for Doers programs essentially reward employees who take time out of their busy lives to donate their efforts to a nonprofit.
 There are usually thresholds that must be met in order for an employee to make the most of a Dollars for Doers program.
 For instance, a company might offer a $250 stipend to a nonprofit for every 15 hours that an employee volunteers there.
-Companies normally only provide grants to one nonprofit per employee per year.
+Further, companies normally only provide grants to one nonprofit per employee per year.
 Regardless, employees can still maximize the impact that they make in their local communities by taking full advantage of Dollars for Doers programs.

 Team building is a great way for employees to connect with one another.
 But did you know that team volunteering can accomplish the same goal and can come with extra donations from volunteers’ employers?
 Some companies offer team volunteer grants which reward groups of employees who volunteer their time at a nonprofit together.
 Employees fill out a volunteer grant request form to have the funds donated to the nonprofit.
 Not only do employees feel a sense of accomplishment by volunteering for a worthy cause, but companies also get to demonstrate their philanthropy and dedication to bettering the community.
-Nonprofits receive time and money, and everybody wins!
+Nonprofits receive time and money, so everybody wins!

 While some corporate giving programs rely on employees to fill out forms and volunteer time and money, community grants must be pursued by the nonprofit itself.
 Community grants are offered by corporations who wish to see a positive impact in their local and global communities.
 Nonprofits can request community grants directly from companies during any time, but some corporations do have specific deadlines.
 Additionally, nonprofits can request disaster relief grants to help local communities during times of crisis.